Bill restricting big cat ownership, made famous by ‘Tiger King,’ passes House

 It now heads to the Senate, where bill advocates believe it has a shot of passing by unanimous consent.
 The White House on Tuesday issued a formal statement of support for the bill, indicating that President Biden will sign it into law if it comes to his desk.
 The bill previously passed the House in the last Congress in December 2020, when there was little time for the Senate to consider it.

 Big cats kept as pets have frequently been seen on the loose, posing a danger to the public.
 Last year, a tiger in Houston, Texas, reportedly escaped its owners’ property after climbing over a fence.
-Police have little training or skill on how to deal with the wild animals on the loose, or if confronted with one while conducting other activities.
+Police have little training or skill on dealing with wild animals on the loose, or if confronted with one while conducting other activities.

 “I’ve experienced the worst-case scenario first-hand, and it is a gut-wrenching experience to think about tigers, lions, and other big cats on the prowl in such close proximity to our homes and our schools,” Muskingum County Sheriff Matt Lutz, of the Zanesville area, said in a statement.